 The powertrain is essential for the proper functioning of your vehicle, which has a lot of moving parts – parts that, eventually, could just decide to stop working.
 That’s where a powertrain warranty can be useful.

-It should be noted that the powertrain warranty does not cover so-called "wear items" that are designed to wear and tear over time.
+Powertrain warranties do not cover so-called “wear items” that are designed to wear and tear over time.
 This includes parts like the battery, clutch, wheel bearings, CV joints, and certain drive belts and fluids.

-Powertrain Warranty Vs Drivetrain Warranty
+Factory Powertrain Warranty

 How Long Does A Powertrain Warranty Last?